Purity-E/project_mlopszoomcamp/README.md

 - How to handle the 'Docker no space left on the device error'
     - 'docker system prune --all --force --volumes' to delete unused volumes
     - 'docker volume ls' to get the list of volumes
+- How to get the list of docker containers
+    - docker container ls
+- How to stop a docker container
+    - docker stop 'container id'